minki-j/ai-mock-coding-interview-agent/README.md

 ## Running on Docker

-Before you run the docker compose file, you **MUST** set the ANTHROPIC_API_KEY environment variable in the docker compose file.
-You can get it from [here](https://console.anthropic.com/keys).
-If you prefer OpenAI, you can set the OPENAI_API_KEY environment variable in the docker compose file.
+Before you run the docker compose file, please fill in the environment variable in backend/.env file.

-## Running on Local Machine

 After you have the environment variables set, you can run the docker compose file.